J. Malcolm Fawcett

-James Farish Malcolm Fawcett (born 1856) was an English cavalry officer of the 5th Lancers.
+James Farish Malcolm Fawcett (27 July 1855 – 26 November 1924) was a British cavalry officer of the 5th Lancers.
 He was also an entomologist who specialised in Lepidoptera.

 Life

-The son of James Fawcett of Edinburgh, who was resident at Scaleby Castle in 1847, he was educated at Harrow School.
+Fawcett was born in Edinburgh, the son of James Fawcett, from an old Yorkshire gentry family (Fawcett of Scaleby Castle), and Susan Charlotte Augusta Wilkie, daughter of Revd.
+Dr. Daniel Wilkie, of Rathbyres and Gilchriston in Scotland, Minister of Greyfriars Kirk, Edinburgh.
+He was educated at Harrow School.
 He matriculated at Balliol College, Oxford in 1875 at the age of 19.
 In 1878, a cadet of the Royal Military College, Sandhurst, he became a second lieutenant in the 18th Hussars.
 He was promoted to lieutenant in 1881, to captain in 1884, and to major in 1892.

 Fawcett served in the defence of Ladysmith 1899–1900 during the Second Boer War, with the rank of Lieutenant-Colonel, and was wounded on 22 December 1899.
 He was awarded the Queen's South Africa Medal with two clasps.

 Legacy

 Fawcett's collection of African moths was acquired by Walter Rothschild for his museum at Tring and are now in the Natural History Museum in London.
 His butterflies were sold by auction.
 Fawcett's clouded yellow is named for him.

 He entered the game record books for a nilgai from Bharatpur, Rajasthan.